 - Increase your deductible.
 In general, insurance premiums go down as deductibles go up.
 If you’re not worried about a higher deductible, this can be a way to decrease your premiums.

 - Install safety devices.
 Many insurance companies offer discounts to renters who have certain safety devices in their apartments, such as a security system, smoke detectors or sprinklers.
 Check with your landlord, as your building may already have these features.

 [ Read: How Much is Renters Insurance? ]

 Things to consider

-- If you bundle your renters insurance coverage with auto, boat or another policy, you may save on your premium.
-Most major insurers offer a discount that varies from company to company, but doing this will decrease your premium costs and also make it easier for you to manage all your insurance needs with one company.
+- If you bundle your renters insurance coverage with an auto, boat or another policy, you may save on your premium.
+Most major insurers offer a discount for bundling.
+The amount of that discount varies from company to company, but doing this will almost always decrease your premium costs.
+Plus, it’s usually easier for you to manage all your insurance needs with one company.

 - Renters insurance can cover you even when you are not at your apartment.
 For example, items in storage lockers are generally covered, as are items of value in your car or boat or other remote location.
 For example, let’s say you leave that pricey new laptop at your table while you go get a refill on your coffee at the local Starbucks.
 If it’s stolen, it should be covered by your renters insurance (if it’s worth more than your deductible).

 - You may want to consider renters insurance if you’re at college.
 You may be covered under your parents’ policy, if you’re listed as a dependent, but it’s worth checking to see if they have full coverage for remote locations.
 And if you live off-campus, you’ll definitely need a policy of your own.